Rio faces 'big challenge' to build credible doping lab

 "It's a tremendous task, I think, for the Brazilian authorities now to rebuild this, something credible, something which is working perfectly and you can believe it, and we are discussing that point.

-Rio Olympics organizers are already struggling with their preparations and IOC President Thomas Bach travelled to Brazil last month to identify problems and improve cooperation between the government and local organizers.
+Rio Olympics organisers are already struggling with their preparations and IOC President Thomas Bach travelled to Brazil last month to identify problems and improve cooperation between the government and local organisers.

 He has warned Rio there was "no time to lose" as the Brazilian metropolis prepares for the first Olympics on the South American continent.